 – 5 of 6 Tellington Touch practitioner trainings completed- more to follow!

-Since 2002 I have worked with close to two thousand cases, averaging around 200 per year.
+Since 2002 I have worked with close to three thousand cases, averaging around 200 per year.
 This includes proactive diets for healthy adult dogs; growth and senior diets; specialized dietary care for conditions including but not limited to cancer, allergy, IBD, liver disease, kidney disease, uroliths (oxalate, urate and struvite stones) osteo-arthritis, various forms of heart disease, Cushing’s disease, Addison’s disease, diabetes, pancreatitis and obesity, as well as specialized diets for performance dogs.
 I have been mentored by Dr. Eddie Beltran at Blair Animal Hospital as well as worked on cases with distinguished veterinarians around the world.
 My work is often focused on diet as a first approach, but includes herbal and supplement support as indicated.
 I have a special interest in canine cancer, for personal as well as professional reasons.

 During this time I set up and ran ThePossibleCanine yahoogroup, as well as donated many hours of time to the Canine Nutrition section of AllExperts.
 For one year I was a special guest once a month at CKCU’s morning show Special Blend, doing a two hour phone in and featured -topic spot.
 Two of my articles on canine nutrition have been featured in the wellknown publication The Bark, and I look forward to more coming out this year in several magazines.
 I have also been published twice in Plant Healer Magazine, with more submissions planned for 2014.